scmgustafson/aws-multi-env-terraform/modules/network/README.md

 # Network Module

-The network layer for our example project that includes all necessary network infrastructure including
+The network layer for our example project that includes all necessary network infrastructure for a given environment.

+This module will create:

-- VPC
+- A VPC
-- Subnets
-- Gateways
+- a public and private subnet
+- an internet gateway and a nat gateway
+- all necessary route tables and associations